ttnguyen0101/IT-Concepts-for-Programmers/README.md

 ### Cybersecurity and Encryption
 #### Security Triad
+The Security Triad consists of Confidentiality, Integrity, and Availability.
+The impact each component has on the approach of online medical records such as MyChart is:
+- Confidentiality: access to medical records is restricted to only those who are allowed to see it, such as the patients and their specific healthcare providers.
+- Integrity: information on the medical record is not altered and truly represents its intended meaning.
+- Availability: information can be accessed and modified by anyone authorized to do so in an appropriate time frame.

 #### Caesar and Polyalphabetic Ciphers
+Message: "Tri-C has a Cybersecurity Certificate"
+- Caesar Cipher encryption: tke jcu c eadgtugewtkva egtvkhkecvg
+- Polyalphabetic Cipher encryption with shift word “n”: hfwq vog o qmpsfgsqifwhm qsfhwtwqohs

+Using Caesar Cipher encryption, the message is applied a shift of three to each letter in the original, so A becomes D, B becomes E, C becomes F, and so on.
+Using Polyalphabetic Cipher encryption, a shift with a particular shift word (“n” in this case) is applied to the message; the words are converted into numbers according to the letter position in the alphabet, then each letter in the message is encrypted by shifting according to the number below it.

 #### Public and Private Key Encryption
+In public key encryption, two keys are used: a public key and a private key.
+To send an encrypted message, you obtain the public key, encode the message, and send it.
+The recipient then uses their private key to decode it.
+The public key can be given to anyone who wishes to send the recipient a message.
+Each user simply needs one private key and one public key in order to secure messages.
+The private key is necessary in order to decrypt a message sent with the public key.

 #### Brute-Force Attacks
+There are several methods that can be implemented to protect against brute force attacks.

+For Users:
+- Use long, unique passwords.
+- Secure remote desktop connections by leaving it off as much as possible.
+- Use 2-Factor Authentication to log into accounts.

+For Server Operators:
+- Use rate limiting to delay hackers from trying passwords very fast.
+- Don’t use account lockouts to prevent hackers from performing a denial of service attack that locks out lots of accounts.
+- Secure SSH (Secure Shell) appropriately by enabling fail2ban, disabling password logins (in favor of SSH keys), and turning off root login from SSH.
+- Hash and salt your passwords with modern algorithms.

 ### Internet Programming
 #### Components of a URL